mediacloud-services/mediacloud-server/README.md

 ##### `uploadFile(options: UploadOptions): Promise<string>`

-Uploads a file to the Media Cloud API.
+Uploads a single file to the Media Cloud API.

 ###### Options